Athena-OS/athena/README.md

 * Ongoing implementation of different themes that can be chosen at time of the installation
 * Integration between ExploitDB and NIST Feed
 * Athena Docker Container
-* Removal of gnome applications and services not in scope of the system
-* Adding certification exam report templates
-* Reviewing system performance at low level
 * Implementation of Blue Team tools
-* Other spicy secret stuff

 <a id="techsupport"></a>
 ## ❓ Support
 If you detect any issues during your experience, please [open an issue](https://github.com/Athena-OS/athena-iso/issues/new/choose) on athena-iso GitHub repository.
 Current troubleshooting:
 * After the first login of Discord App, at the next access on the application, if it freezes during the starting, reboot the system and the issue will be fixed.
 * During the installation or usage, if you are getting issues related to the blackarch.db retrieving packages or keys, check for any firewall your traffic is routed through and whitelist `blackarch.org`.
-* AkameGaKill theme cannot apply red theme for legacy windows due to GTK 4.0 files missing
+* AkameGaKill theme cannot apply red theme for legacy windows due to GTK 4.0 files missing.
-* Visual Code does not show close, maximize and minimize buttons due to a bug in Electron19 19.1.4
+* Visual Code does not show close, maximize and minimize buttons due to a bug in Electron19 19.1.4.
+* For Bare-Metal installation, read the "Installation" section.

 <a id="publ"></a>
 ## 📢 Publications